AustrianDataLAB/GeWoScout/README.md

 # GeWoScout

 ## TL;DR
 This is an application which helps people find their dream Genossenschaftswohnung in Vienna.
-It is a service which consolidates the existing offerings of 10 biggest Genossenschaften in Vienna and allows you to enlist for your chosen appartment in no time!
+It is a service which consolidates the existing offerings of 3 biggest Genossenschaften in Vienna and allows you to enlist for your chosen appartment in no time!

+## Target audience
+People who are looking for an affordable place to stay in Vienna.

 ## What exactly are Genossenschaftswohnungen
 Genossenschaftswohnungen are appartments that are rented directly by the company (Genossenschaft) who built the building (or currently owns it) and usually cost less than the standard apartments for rent.
 The catch is that you have to pay an Affiliation Fee (Genossenschaftsanteil) which can sometimes be very high (it is about 15 000€ on average).
 However, even though you might have a lot of costs to cover at the beginning of renting, those apartments are in very high demand.
 When you move out, you get the most of your Affiliation Fee back and the rent contract you sign with the company **does not have an end date**.
 This basically means that you can live in such an apartment as if it were your own 😎.